Andrew-Raz-ACRV/snake_raven_controller/README.md

 catkin_make
 ```

-4. **Run the Raven II** : Without any instruments on the Raven II, roslaunch the robot and press the e-stop and release to go through homing with instruments.
+4. **Run the Raven II** : Without any instruments on the Raven II, roslaunch the robot and press the e-stop and release to go through homing.
 ```
 roslaunch raven_2 raven_2.launch
 ```